Double amputee aims for Everest record

 Now, nearly two years later, plans are ramping up once more.

-"It is better to die than to live like a coward"
+'It is better to die than to live like a coward'

 In 2017 Magar summited Mera Peak in Nepal as part of his Everest training.
 He plans to climb to 7,000 meters ahead of his Everest attempt in 2020.

-Note: Correction: The story has been updated to correct the Gurkha motto.